fuseml/fuseml/docs/blueprints/002-extension-registry.md

 * one _extension_ element groups together several _extension instances_ - different installations of the same extension, with different or similar versions and configurations.
 This differentiation is needed to support requirements related to multi-instance.
 * several individual _services_, which can be consumed separately, can be provided by the same _extension instance_.
 For example, an MLFlow instance is composed of an experiment tracking service/API, a model store service and a UI.
 A _service_ is represented by a single API or UI.
 We could try to model services as children immediately under the _extension_ top-level element, but it works better to use the instance as a parent, given that we're more interested in service _instances_.
 For extensions implemented as cloud-native applications, a _service_ is the equivalent of a k8s service that is used to expose a public API or UI. _Services_ should also be classified into known categories (e.g. s3, git), to make it easier to support portable workflows (see optional requirements), where a workflow step lists a service category as a requirement, and FuseML automatically resolves that to whatever particular service instance is available at runtime.
 * a _service_ is exposed through several individual _endpoints_.
 Having a list of _endpoints_ associated with a single _service_ is particularly important for representing k8s services, which can be exposed both internally (cluster IP) and externally (e.g. ingress).
 Depending on the consumer location, FuseML can choose the endpoint that is accessible to and closer to the consumer.
 All _endpoints_ grouped under the same _service_ must be equivalent in the sense that they are backed by the same API and/or protocol.
-* _services_ under the same _instance_ can be accessed using one of several _profiles_.
-A _profile_ can be generally used to embed information pertaining to the authentication and authorization features supported by a service or a group of services.
+* _services_ under the same _instance_ can be accessed using one of several sets of _credentials_.
+A set of _credentials_ can be generally used to embed information pertaining to the authentication and authorization features supported by a service or a group of services.
 This element allows administrators and operators of 3rd party tools integrated with FuseML to configure different accounts and credentials (tokens, certificates, passwords) to be associated with different FuseML organization entities (users, projects, groups etc.).
-All information embedded in a _profile_ is treated as sensitive information.
+All information embedded in a _credentials_ entry is treated as sensitive information.
 In the future, we could further specialize this element to model a predefined list of supported standard authentication and authorization schemes.
-Each _profile_ has an associated scope that controls who has access to this information (e.g. global, project, user, workflow).
-This is the equivalent of a k8s secret. _Profiles_ are configured globally for an _extension instance_ and can be associated with individual services and endpoints.
+Each _credentials_ entry has an associated scope that controls who has access to this information (e.g. global, project, user, workflow).
+This is the equivalent of a k8s secret. _Credentials_ are configured globally for an extension _instance_ and can be associated with individual services and endpoints.
-* _configuration_ elements can be present under _extension instances_, _services_, _endpoints_ or _profiles_ and represent opaque, service specific configuration data that the consumers need in order to access and consume a service interface. _Configuration_ elements can be used to encode any information relevant for service clients: accounts and credentials, information describing the service or particular parameters that describe how the service should be used.
+* _configuration_ elements can be present under _extension instances_, _services_, _endpoints_ or _credentials_ and represent opaque, service specific configuration data that the consumers need in order to access and consume a service interface. _Configuration_ elements can be used to encode any information relevant for service clients: accounts and credentials, information describing the service or particular parameters that describe how the service should be used.
 For example, if endpoints are SSL secured, custom certificates (e.g. self-signed CA certificates) might be needed to access them and this should be included in the endpoint configuration.
 The information encoded in a _configuration_ element is only treated as sensitive information when present under a _profile_.
 Equivalent of a k8s configmap (or k8s secret, when under _profile_).

 Examples: